cu-asl/ipcx/README.md

 # IPCx

-IPCx is stand for Inter-process communication x.
+IPCx stands for Inter-process communication x.

 The IPCx is a set of libraries and tools for Inter-process communication.
 Our IPC type is publish–subscribe pattern.
 Now we are developing it with **matlab** and **python3** which are based on **ROS** .